Get insider access

 Compared To Other TVs

-The TCL Q6/Q651G QLED is a decent TV, but it's nothing special in terms of overall picture quality.
+The TCL Q6/Q651G QLED is a sub-par TV, and it's nothing special in terms of overall picture quality.
 It's similar to a TV like the Hisense U6/U6N, but that TV has a local dimming feature that improves its contrast and increases its black levels, which makes it look much better than the TCL in a dark room.
 The U6N is also brighter overall, so it's more well-suited for use in a room with the lights on and delivers a more impactful HDR experience.
-However, the TCL can output 1080p and 1440p @ 120Hz with VRR using TCL's Game Accelerator 120 feature, so it's the better option for gamers looking for the best performance from a cheaper model.
+Even though the TCL can output 1080p and 1440p @ 120Hz with VRR using TCL's Game Accelerator 120 feature, its awfully slow pixel transitions really hold back its gaming performance.
+If you want a much better gaming model with superior picture quality from TCL and don't mind spending more, consider the TCL QM7/QM751G QLED

 TCL Q7/Q750G QLED